How to Start a Prop Trading Firm: Ins and Outs

 Starting a prop trading business is pretty straightforward:

-- Register your company according to local regulations.
+3. Register your company in accordance with local regulations.

-- Find and set up trading technology you’ll offer your clients and use to manage your exposure.
+4. Identify and implement trading technology you’ll offer your clients and use to manage your exposure.

-- Work out a risk management strategy and target clients during the evaluation process.
+7. Develop a risk management strategy and identify target clients during the evaluation process.

 Learning about the industry